i-vetrov/phonegap-plugin-OpenFileWithExternalApp/README.md

 A plugin that opens file in external app using its extention.

-ATTENTION: for now plugin opens only files in "download" folder.

 ## Adding the plugin to your project ##

 1. To install the plugin, move 'openfilewithexternalapp.js' to your project's www folder and include a reference to it in your html files.